seregazhuk/seregazhuk.github.io_old/_posts/2016-07-03-laravel-logging-to-db.md

 Next, we need to configure Monolog.
 Laravel users this library for logging.
 To use custom logging we need to override the `Illuminate\Foundation\Bootstrap\ConfigureLogging` class.
-Bur before we need to create a custom Mongolog handler to store logs in database `EloquentHandler`, and a custom `RequestProcessor`preprocessor to add more information about the requet to our logs.
+Bur before we need to create a custom Mongolog handler to store logs in database `EloquentHandler` and a custom `RequestProcessor` preprocessor to add more information about the request to our logs.

 App/Vendors/Monolog/Processor/RequestPreprocessor:
 {% highlight php%}